yeahwhat-mc/fallback-webserver/README.md

     # Fallback location
     location @fallback {
         # Redirect with 302 (temporary redirect) to maintenance page hosted on GitHub pages
         return 302 $scheme://fallback.yeahwh.at/maintenance/forums;
     }
 }
 ```

+The rest of the magic happens via JavaScript in the actual maintenance page.
+Checkout [`assets/js/_main.js`](assets/js/_main.js).

 ### Requirements